c19witness/uk-covid19-inquiry/2023-11-02_module-2/1_Lord_Simon_Stevens.rst

 **Counsel Inquiry**: What we know, and we can see in other evidence, is that in fact this issue of misfitting PPE continued to be a problem for weeks, months, even years afterwards, didn't it, Lord Stevens?

-**Lord Simon Stevens**: I don't know about years, but it definitely was a problem as a result of the short supply of PPE overall, with the result that it was often very difficult for DHSC to get sufficient range of masks in different locations at the right time.
+**Lord Simon Stevens**: I don't know about years, but it definitely was a problem as a result of the short supply of PPE overall, with the result that it was often very difficult for DHSC to get sufficient range of :outline:`masks` in different locations at the right time.
 There's no doubt about that.

 **Counsel Inquiry**: Well, just finally let's look at one last document, which is INQ000097875.